xrdocs/design/_blogs/2022-12-01-cst-routed-optical-2_0.md

 interconnection, but it will take time to migrate to this type of architecture.
 Routed Optical Network supports an evolution to the architecture by working over most modern photonic DWDM networks.
-Below gives just a few of the supported optical topologies including both point to point and ROADM networks.
+Below gives just a few of the supported optical topologies including both point to point and ROADM based DWDM networks.

-### 64 Channel FOADM P2P Deployment
+### NCS 2000 64 Channel FOADM P2P Deployment
 This example provides up to 25.6Tb on a single network span, and highlights the simplicity of the Routed Optical Networking solution.
 The "optical" portion of the network including the ZR/ZR+ configuration can be completed in a matter of